Humaira Begum

-Humaira Begum (حميرا بیگم; 24 July 1918 – 26 June 2002) was the wife and first cousin of King Mohammed Zahir Shah and the last Queen of Afghanistan.
+Humaira Begum (حميرا بیگم; 24 July 1918 – 26 June 2002) was the wife and first cousin of King Zahir and the last Queen of Afghanistan.

 Marriage

 Humaira Begum was the daughter of Sardar Ahmad Shah Khan, brother of the royal consort Mah Parwar Begum and Minister of the Royal Court, and his first wife Zarin Begum, who was cousin of King Amanullah Khan and eldest daughter of General H.E.
 Loinab Khush Dil Khan, Governor of Kabul and Kandahar.
 She married her first cousin, the Crown Prince of Afghanistan Mohammed Zahir on 7 November 1931 in Kabul, at the age of 13.

 Mohammed Zahir Shah and Humaira Begum had six sons and two daughters: